CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 ## Test Hello Android in the AVD

 1. Click on the MainActivity.java tab to view the code.
 2. Pixel 5 API 30 will likely be the default showing in the box next to the green triangle.
 Keep this setting.
-But if you want to experiement with other devices, open the Device Manager by expanding dropdown menu next to the green triangle button and choosing Device Manager (at the bottom).
+But if you want to experiment with other devices, open the Device Manager by expanding dropdown menu next to the green triangle button and choosing Device Manager (at the bottom).
 3. Click the green triangle.
 4. Switch to the running AVD and verify that the Hello Android app has successfully launched.
 It may take a few moments for the emulator's phone to boot up.
-The emulator should start as a separate program (it may be behind other windows).
-It should say "Hello First Fragment".
+The emulator will either start as a separate program (it may be behind other windows), or it will be in a sub-window inside AndroidStudio.
+If a blank phone shows up, you may have to click the power button in the to left-hand corner.
+The app should display "Hello First Fragment".
+Click the "Next" button; it should display "Second Fragment".
+Click "Next" to get back to the first Fragment.
+(Note: ***Fragments*** are the standard Android way to show multiple screens within one Activity.
+Part 2 does not use Fragments to keep things a little simpler.)

-IF YOU HAVE TROUBLE with the emulator - in particular, if you get the message "Waiting for process to come online" and then it times out - try the fixes on this web site, one at a time:
+**IF YOU HAVE TROUBLE** with the emulator - in particular, if you get the message "Waiting for process to come online" and then it times out - try the fixes on this web site, one at a time:

 https://www.technipages.com/android-emulator-stuck-waiting-for-target-to-come-online